semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 under the active organization, you should execute one of the following two equivalent commands:

-    sem get projects
     sem get project

-Similarly, the next command returns the list of available `secrets` buckets for the current user under the active organization:
+Similarly, the next command returns the list of available secrets for the current user under the active organization:

-    sem get secrets
 	sem get secret

 Each entry is printed on a separate line, which makes the generated output